A dark mountain peak beneath a stormy sky

 Watch an agent hit the wall.

 Claude writes a script.
 The agent pays per line and goes silent the instant its balance runs out.
-Overspend isn't discouraged — it's impossible.
+Overspend isn't discouraged.
+It's impossible.
 Pick a budget and run it yourself.

 Why Casper